Will it glue? On short-depth designs beyond the unitary group: Methods

-\paragraph{Lower bounds} Most of the lower bounds in this paper are based on a similar lightcone technique as used in~\cite{schuster_random_2024} to give a lower bound on the depth of orthogonal designs.
+Most of the lower bounds in this paper are based on a similar lightcone technique as used in Ref.~\cite{schuster_random_2025} to give a lower bound on the depth of orthogonal designs.
 The exception are the lower bounds for generalized random brickwork circuits, on which we will elaborate more below.

-For $\mathcal{E}$ to be a relative-error $G$-design, we require that expressions of the form $\Tr(P U\tn{k}Q U\tnd{k})$, where $P,Q\geq 0$ are positive-semidefinite (psd) operators, with averages over $U$ either taken from $\mathcal{E}$ or from $G$, are close in relative error.
+Recall from above that for $\mathcal{E}$ to be a relative-error group design over $G$, we require that expressions of the form $\tr(P U\tn{k}Q U\tnd{k})$, where $P,Q\geq 0$ are positive-semidefinite (psd) operators, with averages over $U$ either taken from $\mathcal{E}$ or from $G$, are close in relative error.
 However, we will argue in the following that this generally requires linear-depth circuits to be accomplished, by relying on the existence of specific psd operators in the group's $k$-th order commutant (which are not in the unitary commutant).
-Note that any proper subgroup of $\U(D)$ (except the special unitary group) has such non-trivial psd elements in its commutant, at $k=2$ for connected subgroups \cite{zimboras_symmetry_2015} and at $k=4$ for general subgroups \cite{bannai2020unitary, sawicki2022universality}.

-However, for the here considered $G$, we exploit that we can even find \emph{factorizing} $Q$ in the sense that $Q=Q_1\otimes\dots\otimes Q_n$, where all tensor products of the local operators $Q_i\geq 0$ are in the $k$-th commutant of $G$ restricted to the respective qubits.
-Let us now add a small perturbation to $Q$, for instance by applying a Pauli-$X$ matrix to the first qubit to get $Q' \coloneqq (X_1 \otimes \one^{k-1})Q(X_1 \otimes \one^{k-1})$.
+More specifically, for the here considered $G$, we exploit that we can even find \emph{factorizing} $Q$ in the sense that $Q=Q_1\otimes\dots\otimes Q_n$, where all tensor products of the local operators $Q_i\geq 0$ are in the $k$-th commutant of $G$ restricted to the respective qubits.
+Let us now add a small perturbation to $Q$, for instance by applying a Pauli-$Z$ matrix to the first qubit (on the first copy) to get $Q' \coloneqq (Z_1 \otimes \one^{\otimes(k-1)})Q(Z_1 \otimes \one^{\otimes(k-1)})$.
 Now $Q'$ is still psd but, in general, not invariant under $G$.
 However, everywhere except on the first qubit it is, i.e.\ if $V$ is a gate in $G$ that acts trivially on the first qubit, then $V Q' V^\dagger = Q'$.

 Hence, if we consider the action of a local $G$-circuit $U$ on $Q'$, all gates which are outside of the lightcone of the first qubit cancel: This is most clearly seen at the example of a brickwork circuit, cf.~Fig.~\ref{fig:lightcone}.
 In the first layer of $U$, all gates cancel after conjugation of $Q'$ except the gates that act on the first qubit.
 In the second layer, again all gates cancel except the ones that acts on qubits which are acted upon by the first layer, i.e.~the first two.
 Iterating this argument shows that the only gates left after $d$ layers are the gates that form a lightcone starting from the first qubit.
 If this lightcone does not include (a constant fraction of) all qubits, we are left with the operator $Q$ on the remaining qubits, unentangled with the remaining systems, which we can detect by measuring a suitable observable.
 More precisely, we show that this gives means to distinguish deep circuits (or Haar-random unitaries) from short circuits, setting a lower bound of $\Omega(l(n))$ for the depth of $k$-designs for the specific group, where $l(n)$ is the minimal depth of a lightcone that is supported on a constant fraction of all qubits.
 In the $1\mathrm{D}$ architecture this implies a lower bound of $\Omega(n)$, in the all-to-all connectivity a lower bound of $\Omega(\log(n))$.